devhub/themebuilder/mastertheme-notes.md

 ## Margin Controls

-Each of the elements stack on top of each other.
-They each have a "Margin Top" control that can be used to set the spacing between each of the main elements.
+Each of the main elements stack on top of each other.
+They each have a "Margin Top" control that can be used to set the spacing between each of them.
 Using these controls you can add more breathing room to your layout.

 ![Master Theme Margins](https://cloud.githubusercontent.com/assets/1208/3831493/2e2907fa-1d94-11e4-87da-55fe1292d3a5.png)